-Types of Hickory Nuts
+Quick Overview of Hickory Nuts

 Hickory nuts are either sweet or bitter depending on which type of tree they come from.
 It is important to know the type of tree before you collect the nuts for food.

 Delicious edible hickory trees include Carya Ovata, which is the shagbark hickory tree, and it grows in the eastern part of the United States.
-It is named for its bark that peels off in large strips, which makes it look shaggy.
-It has husks that are green and fall off in the fall.

-Several types of hickory are a great source of food for wildlife, but they are bitter in taste.
+Several types of hickory are a great source of food for wildlife, but they are quite bitter in taste.
 These include the bitternut hickory tree, the pignut hickory, and the water hickory.

 How to Shell a Hickory Nut